Motor City Machine Guns: Ring of Honor (2007–2008; 2010; 2016–2018)

-New Japan Pro-Wrestling (2009, 2010, 2016, 2022-Present)
+New Japan Pro-Wrestling (2009, 2010, 2016, 2022–2024)

 On January 4, 2009, Sabin and Shelley defeated No Limit (Tetsuya Naito and Yujiro) at New Japan Pro-Wrestling's Wrestle Kingdom III in Tokyo Dome to win the IWGP Junior Heavyweight Tag Team Championship.
 They became the second gaijin team to win the championship after American Dragon and Curry Man.
 After three successful title defenses, two of which took place in TNA, Shelley and Sabin lost the IWGP Junior Heavyweight Tag Team Title to Apollo 55 (Prince Devitt and Ryusuke Taguchi) on July 5, 2009, at NJPW's Circuit 2009 New Japan Soul.
 On November 8, 2010, NJPW announced that the Motor City Machine Guns would be returning to the promotion the following month, competing at events on December 11 and 12.
 On December 11 the Motor City Machine Guns were defeated by No Limit in their New Japan return match.
 The following day they defeated Apollo 55 in the fourth ever match between the two teams.

 On July 31, 2016, NJPW announced that the Motor City Machine Guns would be returning to the promotion on August 21.
-In their return match, The Motor City Machine Guns unsuccessfully challenged The Young Bucks for the IWGP Junior Heavyweight Tag Team Championship.
+In their return match, the Motor City Machine Guns unsuccessfully challenged The Young Bucks for the IWGP Junior Heavyweight Tag Team Championship.

-After defeating the Strong Openweight Tag Team Champions, Aussie Open on the September 15th episode of Impact!, Sabin and Shelley made their return to New Japan Pro-Wrestling at Rumble on 44th Street on October 28th.
+After defeating the Strong Openweight Tag Team Champions, Aussie Open on the September 15th episode of Impact!, Sabin and Shelley made their return to New Japan Pro-Wrestling at Rumble on 44th Street on October 28.
 At the event, the duo defeated Aussie Open to win the Strong Openweight Tag Team Championships, in a three-way match, also involving The DKC and Kevin Knight.